iamshantoo/iamshantoo/README.md

 Here are some details about me:

-- 🔭 I’m currently working with Python and Django Framework
+- 🔭 I’m currently working with Unity Game Development and Testing
-- 🌱 I’m currently learning Django REST API and Javascript
+- 🌱 I’m currently learning Unity and Game Development
-- 👯 I’m looking for collaboration with someone interested in Python, Django, Blockchain projects.
+- 👯 I’m looking for collaboration with someone interested in Unity, C#, Python, Django, Blockchain projects.
 - 📫 How to reach me: shantouap40@gmail.com
 - 😄 Pronouns: He/His
 - ⚡ Fun fact: I am a developer and I love to play Guitar😄